Never heard of BART test? Few people have.

 In his book, Dr. Esselstyn mentions that Dr. Vogel had performed the BART test on a group of subjects fed a fat-laden meal.
 The no-fat group’s arteries rebounded almost instantly.
 That no-fat group whose arteries bounced back nearly immediately, was deemed to have eaten a BART ZERO or BART NEUTRAL meal.
 A BART Zero meal can be considered “safe” for the arteries.
 [Let’s use BART = 0 as a baseline.]

 Those people in the test who ate a fat-laden meal temporarily paralysed their arteries’ ability to rebound and expand.
 Dr. Esselstyn citing Dr. Vogel’s BART study, mentioned that even 2 hours after eating their meal, their arteries failed to expand and remained constricted.
 It required as much as 6 hours or more before their arteries returned to pre-test arterial responsiveness.
-See End Note #1 [Let’s assign a BART = 6 to that meal.]
+See End Note #1 [For discussiion sake, let’s assign a BART = 6 to that meal.]

 Of course, I am developing a new scale as I write this.
 There is no such scale, yet.
 But you can see how if some researchers put their mind to it, there can easily be developed a useful BART SCORE for foods.
 If there was, then we’d have a definitive test for foods and diets and there’d be no debate about which is the superior food, diet, or lifestyle.